-- The merit badge counselor sets a date and time to meet with the Scout and his buddy, and may suggest
+- The merit badge counselor sets a date and time to meet with the Scout and his buddy, and may suggest the

-the Scout bring the merit badge pamphlet along with the blue card.
+Scout bring the merit badge pamphlet along with the blue card.

 - The Scout and the merit badge counselor review and start working on the requirements.
-In some cases,
+In some cases, the

-the Scout may share with the merit badge counselor the work he has started or accomplished.
+Scout may share with the merit badge counselor the work he has started or accomplished.

 - The merit badge counselor and the Scout work out a tentative schedule for completing the requirements.

-Consider both short-term and long-term goals, keeping other obligations (school, sports, etc) in mind,
+Consider both short-term and long-term goals, keeping other obligations (school, sports, etc) in mind, and

-difficulty of the requirements and the preparation and ability of the Scout.
+of the requirements and the preparation and ability of the Scout.